 Before you call a professional pest control company for mosquito control, determine what your needs are.
 Do you want protection from mosquitoes all summer long or just for a special event you’re having?
 This will help determine what service is most beneficial to you.

 If you’re not bothered by the bites, but don’t want your guests to get bit at your annual family reunion, then perhaps a one-time service is the better option.
 It may be more costly in comparison to a full season service, but if you’re only concern about a specific event then you can certainly do the service.

 A seasonal mosquito service provides customers relief from mosquitoes all summer long, not just a few weeks with a single service.

-At Cooper Pest Control, our seasonal service, which focuses on the Asian tiger mosquito, includes treatments starting in May through September, with treatments every three weeks.
+At Cooper Pest Solutions, our seasonal service, which focuses on the Asian tiger mosquito, includes treatments starting in May through September, with treatments every three weeks.
 You can start a seasonal treatment at any point, as long as it is within season, and it won’t jeopardize the effectiveness of the treatments.
 The treatments for mosquitoes are not cumulative like with many other pests.